Architecture, Cities and History

-PhotoStephenConlinHighRes2SmallestIllustrator Stephen Conlin has carried out numerous commissions for the National Trust, English Heritage, Historic Environment Scotland and Historic Royal Palaces.
-He works by consulting scholars and using the available documentary evidence in order to enhance the understanding and appreciation of historic buildings.
+Retired illustrator Stephen Conlin carried out numerous commissions for the National Trust, English Heritage, Historic Environment Scotland and Historic Royal Palaces.
+He worked by consulting scholars and using the available documentary evidence in order to enhance the understanding and appreciation of historic buildings.

 Reconstruction drawings can show you how these important sites, landmarks and objects would have appeared when first built: in this way you have the chance to see how their designers and architects may originally have intended them to be.
 These drawings evoke the atmosphere of the past and are accompanied on this website by information about the buildings and objects.